- Commanding a Turtle

 Make sure to separate the command name and the input with at least one space.
 Here's what you will see if you type

 Ok, enough of an introduction; it is time for you to try stuff out for yourself.

 The turtle (the hexagon with head, legs and a tail) is in the middle of the graphics canvas.
 It is heading north.
 It has its black pen down, ready to draw a line as it moves.
 Click the left mouse button in the CommandCenter - an interaction area below the graphics canvas.
-A cursor (small, thick, black vertical bar) to the right of a "? " prompt should start to blink indicating it is ready for you to type.
+The namestripe will turn black and a cursor (small, thick, black vertical bar) to the right of a "? " prompt will start to blink indicating it is ready for you to type in instructions.

 To get started, try typing the following instructions which will draw a box:

 forward 100 right 90 forward 100 right 90 fd 100 rt 90 fd 100 rt 90

 Table 2.2 shows a few more Logo commands.

 |HOME||Moves the turtle to the center of the graphics canvas, i.e., coordinates 0,0.|